water-hole/vault-ansible-operator/README.md

 ## Update Deployment

-As stated earlier, the deployment can be updated with a different number of pods for the Vault Cluster (minimum 1).

-In order to change the number of pods in your Vault cluster, simply edit the  `vault_replica_size` variable in the [`deploy/cr.yaml`](https://github.com/johnkim76/vault-ansible-operator/blob/master/deploy/cr.yaml#L6) file to the desired pod number.
-Then run the following command:
+In order to update an existing/running deployment, edit the [`deploy/cr.yaml`](https://github.com/johnkim76/vault-ansible-operator/blob/master/deploy/cr.yaml) file as described in the various subsections, and run the following command:

 ```bash
 kubectl apply -f deploy/cr.yaml